richardnguyen165/css-exercises/foundations/flex/06-flex-layout/README.md

 - The logo, input and buttons are centered in the screen.
 - The buttons have an appropriate amount of padding.
 - There is space between the logo, input and buttons.

+### Result

+I did pretty well on this one, but I did not know how to align the headers fully left and right, which involved setting margin to zero and padding to zero.